Best Calorie Tracking Apps of 2026: Complete Comparison

 Our Take

 MyFitnessPal is the reliable veteran.
-If you're a power user who wants every feature and doesn't mind navigating a complex interface, it delivers.
-But the aggressive ads and upselling on the free tier can be frustrating.
+If you're a power user who wants every feature and doesn't mind a busy interface, it delivers.
+The aggressive ads and upselling on the free tier are the main downside.

 Cronometer